 Proteins form the building blocks of immune cells that fight against external agents and defend your body through natural mechanisms.
 With a low-protein diet, the immune system shuts down, exposing your body to a wide range of chronic diseases.

 Rapid weight loss diets focus on extreme calorie restrictions; people typically jump from consuming 3,000 calories to just 1,000 or fewer calories.
 When your body drastically goes down into energy shortage and senses starvation, it will start storing food.
 Your metabolic rate ultimately goes down to conserve maximum energy to support your normal body functions.

 Scientific studies support that the more people begin to lose weight, the quicker their metabolism goes down.
 In such a scenario, your body starts storing fats instead of breaking them down to produce energy, causing you to suddenly start gaining weight.

 Go through our services regarding weight loss and let us take care of you!

 When you lose weight quickly through unhealthy methods, you can easily be duped that you’re losing fat, but instead, it’s your muscles that are suffering.
 Extreme calorie restriction will break down your muscles to compensate for your body’s energy demands.
 Muscles are the most active resources for regulating the body’s metabolic rate.
-In fact, one pound of muscles burns more calories than several pounds of fatty tissues (fats).
+In fact, one pound of muscle burns more calories than several pounds of fatty tissues (fats).
 So, lower muscle mass will result in lesser calories burnt and a slower metabolism.

 For people following the ‘ketogenic diet,’ chronic dehydration is often a big concern.
 The ketogenic diet has strict carbohydrate restrictions, and that’s why people following this diet often lose a lot of water weight over the first two weeks, tricking them to believe that they’re actually losing weight rapidly.